The 6 Profiles of Digital Transformation

 What It Looks Like: Acquiring or partnering with a separate company without restructuring internally.
 I can cite dozens of acquisition-for-innovation examples, but many companies believe that digital innovation is not in their DNA.
-For select ideas, they’re spinning off separate companies so they don't disrupt their core business.
+For select ideas, they’re keeping these companies separate so they don’t disrupt their core business.

 The Benefits: An acquisition or partnership is a quick way to add the expertise your team lacks.
 Wal-Mart has been struggling to keep up with online retailers like Amazon, but Jet.com was born into—and born out of—the digital era.
 Adding Jet’s e-commerce competence makes sense as a perfect complement to Wal-Mart’s brick-and-mortar history.

 The Drawbacks: An idea needs to be thoroughly vetted before starting a new company or acquiring one that already exists.
 You also run the risk of starting a turf war when you bring two separate groups together.
 Bickering can stop innovation in its tracks—it’s important for both sides to understand each other and develop shared business goals.